Test-Time Anchoring for Discrete Diffusion Posterior Sampling: Additional Experiments

 \item \textbf{ReSample}~\citep{resample}: A \textit{continuous} latent-space diffusion method that enforces a hard data-consistency constraint during sampling.
 Source: \url{https://github.com/soominkwon/resample}

 \item \textbf{G2D2}~\citep{g2d2}: A \textit{discrete} diffusion posterior sampler that uses a star-shaped noising process and Gumbel-Softmax continuous relaxation to enable gradient guidance in discrete space.
-We use the source code with the exact implementation and hyperparameters provided in the original paper.
+We follow the exact implementation and hyperparameters provided in the original paper.
 Specifically, we use 100 reverse diffusion steps and 30 optimization steps per reverse step.
 The learning rate and the coefficient for the KL-divergence loss are scheduled logarithmically, as proposed.
 Source: \url{https://github.com/sony/g2d2}

 \item \textbf{SGDD}~\citep{sgdd}: A \textit{discrete} diffusion posterior sampler that uses a split Gibbs sampler, reweights probabilities by Hamming distance, and employs rejection sampling via Metropolis–Hastings.
 Source: \url{https://github.com/chuwd19/Split-Gibbs-Discrete-Diffusion-Posterior-Sampling} \end{itemize}